 Die, Chair!
 Die!: Ironic, in that most veteran players got their first chair from destroying boxes.

 Disc One Nuke: Before you even make your second job advancement, a quest is available that requires you to kill one of five relatively easy bosses depending on your class, and the reward for said quest is a mask of that boss that boosts your class' main stat by 12, and even the defense of these masks is greater than many higher-leveled hats.
 (The downside being that these full-head helmets are butt-ugly, and hide your character's face for dozens of levels...unless of course you buy a NX hat.)

 Killing monsters has the possibility of making them drop familiar cards, which allow you to use that monster in battle, but only if you are at least the same level as the monster.
 One of the most useful familiars (Jr. Boogie, which heals 15% of your MP every 10 seconds) can be used as early as level 7, and is usually used well into 4th job.

 Double Jump: Originally a Thief skill, eventually given to some Pirate classes and later on to almost every class.
-Angelic Buster gets a triple jump.
+A few classes can use their double jump twice.